LiamYoungRWO/CP-DSIPBR_DynamicSystems/README.md

 # CP-DSIPBR
-Testing GH/GL/GB Interoperabilites in a Repo
+Testing GH/GL/GB Interoperabilites_Cross-Platform Dynamic Systems Interoperability and Performance Benchmarking
 ---

 # On the Observations of Dynamic Systems